OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 Random numbers are an integral part of many pieces of software.
 They are used to generate unique IDs, testing, statistics, and even games (dice rolls, card shuffles are all random!).
 Here we generate a random number in two steps.
 First, we get the time in seconds.
 Next we take the remainder of the current time (in seconds) divided by 5.
 The resultant number is relatively unordered, and we use that to select which quote we show.

 This is a very rudimentary  way of generating a random number, and it is not actually truly random!
-This kind of number is often called a 'pseudo-random' number.
+This kind of random number is often called a 'pseudo-random' number.

 ### Pseudo-Random vs. True Random

+// TODO: avoid using 'extremely simplified', again, can make beginners feel bad

 Securing messages on the internet is currently the biggest way random numbers are used right now.
 Almost all methods of sending and receiving secure messages need truly random numbers.
-As an extremely simplified explaination, If the numbers used are generated from an algorithm (like the one above), the secure message can be decoded by coyping the algorithm and predicting the random number output.
+As an extremely simplified explanation, if the numbers used are generated from an algorithm (like the one above), the secure message can be decoded by copying the algorithm and predicting the random number output.
 Cyber-security is a much much larger topic than we can cover here.
 If you are interested, there's a great deal of resources available online from much more qualified sources.

+// TODO: any time you mention that resources are available online, link to at least one of them

 Next time, we [fiddle with the screen](#maker-kit-oled-change-settings).